slothbear/LCMax/readme.md

 You can edit the bookmark before you use it and inspect its contents to see that it doesn't do anything nefarious.
 You'll want copy the code to a code editor for reformatting to make it easier to read.
-Right click on the ChatCharger bookmark in your bookmark bar and click "Edit" to see the code.
+Right click on the Chat Charger bookmark in your bookmark bar and click "Edit" to see the code.
 Most browsers display the code with the label "URL".

 I've included a formatted copy of the code below.